starknet-io/SNIPs/SNIPS/snip-75.md

 ## Examples and hypothetical future

 As a bi-product of the Security Council creation, all upgrades on the Starknet network would be delayed by an amount of time chosen by the Security Council, e.g. 1 month.
-Simple minimal examples of how the Security Council could look like:
+Simple minimal examples of how the Security Council could look like (inspired the current states of other rollups):

 - Emergency Actions: the Security Council can reduce the upgrade delay time to zero for an emergency.
 - Non-Emergency Action: the Security Council can vote to accept an upgrade proposed by Starkware.